mm21/trilium-alchemy/doc/dev/guide.md

 ### Fixtures

-To get a new `Session` and a new `Note` for testing, simply create a test (function starting with `test`) which takes arguments called `session` and `note` respectively.
+To get a new {obj}`Session` and a new {obj}`Note` for testing, simply create a test (function starting with `test`) which takes arguments called `session` and `note` respectively.
 For example:

 ```python
 def test_create(session: Session, note: Note):
     ...
 ```

-Here a new `Session` will be created, along with a new `Note`.
+Here a new {obj}`Session` will be created, along with a new {obj}`Note`.
 The note is automatically deleted after the test exits.

 ### Markers

-Markers are useful to configure certain things about the created `Note` under test, e.g. which attributes it has.
+Markers are useful to configure certain things about the created {obj}`Note` under test, e.g. which attributes it has.
 For example, `test/attribute/test_helpers.py::test_index_del` uses such a marker to create an attribute in order to test deleting it.

 ```python
 @mark.attribute("label1")